 The challenge was to identify, through tagging, the women writers associated with particular subject positions or with constituencies that interest readers, without being reductive or serving pernicious ends (for instance, essentializing concepts such as 'race').
 While a fixed form of vocabulary, either of text content or attributes, would make retrieval of groups of writers easy, it would be both theoretically and practically counterproductive.

 Orlando's strategy is the cultural formation element, which is used at an early point in almost every Life discussion and sometimes again later to describe, for instance, religious conversion or sexual re-alignment.
-Available in the overall cultural formation tag are others, which can encode substantial discussions of issues associated with Class, Nationality, Race and Ethnicity, Religion, and Sexuality.
+Available in the overall cultural formation tag are 'issues' tags which can encode substantial discussions of issues associated with Class, Nationality, Race and Ethnicity, Religion, and Sexuality.
 In addition to these, there are more specific tags that describe, in a word or short phrase, Class, Ethnicity, Geographical Heritage, Language, Nationality, National Heritage, Political Affiliation, Race or Colour, Religious Denomination, and Sexual Identity.
 No fixed vocabulary is associated with any of these tags except class.